 This is about having the energy and vision to turn ideas into action.
 It is about innovation and success.
 And because it is a message from us to the world, it comes from you too.
 That is why this guide is so important.

-10 words that capture the essence of Bold and Dynamic
+10 words that capture the essence of 'Positive and empathetic'

 Use these words for inspiration or simply use them when you write: